Welcome to Sevenoaks School Admissions

-We hold a number of Open Mornings throughout the year which give a general introduction to the school.
-Alternatively, you might like an individual family visit which includes a tour of the campus, a meeting with the Director of Admissions or the Head of Sixth Form Admissions and, if appropriate, a visit to a boarding house.
+We hold a number of Open Mornings and Group Visits throughout the year which give a general introduction to the school, a tour of the campus and, if appropriate, a visit to a Boarding House.
+Following a visit it is possible to arrange an individual meeting with the Director of Admissions or the Head of Sixth Form Admissions.
 Please contact the Registrar for Year 7 and Year 9 entry, or the Sixth Form Registrar for entry to the Sixth Form, for more information or to arrange a visit.
 The usual points of entry are at 11+/Year 7, 13+/Year 9 and 16+/Year 12.

 Criteria for Entry

 Sevenoaks is a strongly academic school, and we select students we believe will flourish in our fast-paced environment.
 All candidates are assessed through entrance tests, references from the candidate's current school, interviews and reports.
 The success of our students is partly due to a culture of mutual respect, admiration of success in any field whether academic or co-curricular, and a collaborative and supportive outlook within our student body.
 The character of our students is therefore very important to us, and this is assessed at interview.

 We are also keen to identify students who will benefit from our balanced and well-rounded education, and who will make a positive contribution to the life of the school.
 This information is gathered either in a personal statement (for Sixth Form applicants) or through a form which parents fill in for Year 7 and Year 9 applicants.